openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - PQ/T multi-algorithm digital signature, namely composite combinations of ML-DSA with ECC-based signature schemes,

- - PQ digital signature, namely SLH-DSA as a standalone cryptographic algorithm.
+ - PQ digital signature, namely SLH-DSA-SHAKE as a standalone cryptographic algorithm.

 For each of the composite schemes, this specification mandates that the